 The second side is a bit weaker, at least in the beginning, as the Heads seem to retool some leftover ideas.
 Artists Only is an allusion to the band’s artistic roots, I’m Not In Love tunes into Television’s punk energy, Stay Hungry is a love song, I think.
 The album closes with its two “hits,” the obligatory remake of an old classic (Take Me To The River) and the relatively normal The Big Country.
 Whoever decided to add a sonar ping to “Take Me To The River” is a genius, while ending the album with Byrne’s reversion to infancy is perfect, as though the modern world reduces us all to morons.

 The first four Talking Heads albums (five if you count My Life In The Bush of Ghosts) form an impressive musical monument.
 Remove one, and the whole thing topples over.
 You may want to start with Fear of Music, then move onto Remain In Light, More Songs and their debut in that order.
 What came after was often very good, but the band didn’t follow their own advice; they should have stayed hungry.

-*I originally typed “Psycho Chicken” instead, which I’m sure is a sign of early dementia.
+*I originally typed “Psycho Chicken” because, apparently, I’m a clucking fool.

 Original elpee version